– See Also, Flags & Banners

 - Garage Sale (max size 6 sq. ft.) three days prior thru one day after.

-- Political Signs (signs that carry messages intended to influence outcomes of any ballot issues) (max size 6 sq. ft.) maximum 1 sign per ballot issue / candidate per election cycle, max 45 days before and 7 days after vote.
+- Political Signs (signs that carry messages intended to influence outcomes of any ballot issues) (max size 6 sq. ft.) maximum one sign per ballot issue and/or candidate per election cycle, for a maximum of 45 days before any primary election through 7 days after the general election or the completion of a runoff election.

 - “Drive Like Your Kids Live Here” signs (max size 8 sq. ft.) maximum 1 sign per property; unlimited duration